 Exploring more of the North?
 Read about our time at Mount Taranaki!

-One of the main attractions in Wai-O-Tapu is the Lady Knoxx Gassier.
-This gassier is forcefully set off every day at 10:30am, so if you want to see a bit of volcanic explosion, be sure to get there in time for this!
+This geyser is forcefully set off everyday at 10:30am, so if you want to see a bit of volcanic explosion, be sure to get there in time for this!

 The park is made up of a series of paths that will take you past a lot of really cool lakes and craters.
-The first major attraction, after Lady Knoxx, is Artists Pallet and Champagne Pools.
+The first major attraction, after Lady Knoxx, is Artist’s Pallet and Champagne Pools.

-Since then it’s filled with water but the heat from deep underground still bubbled to the top, which is what gives it it’s famous fizzing effect – and it’s the reason behind the name.
-The bright orange colour around the rim is caused by a build-up of the minerals orpiment and realgar (which, after a google, turn out to be sulfides of arsenic) that rises to the top with the bubbles.
+The bright orange colour around the rim is caused by a build-up of the minerals orpiment and realgar (which, after a google, turn out to be sulphides of arsenic) that rises to the top with the bubbles.

 The temperature of Champagne Pools is around 75’c at the surface but temps of over 200’c have been recorded at the depths… so it kicks out a lot of heat and a lot of sulphuric stinks too.